Kitchen Safety at Home: The Simple Guide

 Cross-contamination prevention: hands, boards, knives, sinks, towels

-Cross-contamination is when germs from raw foods (especially raw meat, poultry, seafood, and eggs) transfer to foods that won’t be cooked again—think salad, fruit, bread, sauces, and garnishes.
-The fix is not complicated, but it has to be consistent: you create raw zones and clean zones, and you don’t let tools bounce between them without washing first.
-This matters even more than you think because contamination is invisible; your kitchen can look spotless while still being risky.
+Cross-contamination is when germs from raw foods (especially raw meat, poultry, seafood, or eggs) transfer to foods that won’t be cooked again (think salad, fruit, bread, sauces, herbs and garnishes).
+The fix is easy but it has to be consistent: you create raw zones and clean zones, and you don’t let tools bounce between them without washing first.
+If you store fresh herbs this matters since they're often used in the finishing stage and won't be cooked themselves.
+Contamination is invisible; your kitchen can look spotless while still being risky.

 A simple workflow: set a clean plate for cooked food (never reuse the raw plate), keep one board for raw proteins, and wash hands after touching raw protein packaging (not just after handling the meat itself).
-Don’t rinse raw poultry—splashes spread bacteria around the sink and counter.
-Be extra careful with towels and sponges; they can become the “delivery system” that spreads contamination everywhere.
-If you want a step-by-step workflow you can follow in a small kitchen, see cross-contamination prevention.
+Don’t rinse raw poultry to avoid splashing bacteria around the sink and counter.
+Be extra careful with towels and sponges; they can become the vehicle that spreads contamination everywhere.

 Safe thawing methods: fridge, cold water, microwave (and what not to do)